nimh-sfim/rtPupilPhase/rtPupilPhase/README.md

 ## Additional Eye-tracker settings

-The default calibration used for this code is HV9, using a button box connected to the host PC to accept calibration.
+The default calibration used for this code is HV9 (i.e., 9 calibration points).
 By default, calibration sounds are turned off.
 If you would like to change this for any reason, see lines 237-365 for these settings.

 ## Outputs